felixhageloh/uebersicht/README.md

 ## Building Übersicht

+To build Übersicht you will need to have NodeJS and a few dependencies installed:

+### setup

+Install node and npm using homebrew

+    brew install node

+then run

+    npm install -g coffee-script
+    npm install -g grunt-cli

+finally, inside the project dir run

+    npm install

+### git and unicode characters

+Git might not like the umlaut (ü) in some of the path names and will constantly show them as untracked files.
+To get rid of this issue, I had to use

+    git config core.precomposeunicode false

+However, the common advice is to set this to `true`.
+It might depend on the OS and git version which one to use.s

+### building

 The code base consists of two parts, a cocoa app and a NodeJS app inside `server/`.
-To build the node app, use `grunt release`, then build the cocoa app using Xcode.
-Unfortunately you have to clean your build (⇧⌘K) every time you build the node app.
+To build the node app seperately, use `grunt release`.
+This happens automatically every time you build using XCode.

 The node app can be run standalone using